kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 4. The bottom row of buttons is a bit too close to the bottom edge of the view in landscape mode.
 It would be better if you could decrease the spacing between the different sections – but only in landscape mode, i.e. when the vertical size class is compact.

-Now you know the what's and whys, so it's time to start planning your next vacation even as you enter the wonderful world of `UIStackView`.
+You now know the what the problems are, and why they exist, so it's time to start planning your next vacation, as you enter the wonderful world of `UIStackView`.

 Open **Main.storyboard** and take a look at the **Spot Info View Controller** scene.
 And boom!
 Have some color with your stack view.
 ![bordered width=40%](images/05-colorful-scene-in-storyboard_504x636.png)